 |2||Sell hammer||Positive value indicating sell hammer strength (∝ ln shadow size)|

 The indicator has both graphical and numerical output.
 The numerical output lets you use the system as an input to an expert advisor or other signalling software.
-The indicator produces a numerical output at each hammer, with positive indicating bearish hammers and minus values indicting bullish hammers.
-The absolute value is a measure of the hammer strength (or confidence).
+The indicator produces a numerical output at each pattern, with positive indicating bearish reversals and minus values indicting bullish reversals.
+The absolute value is a measure of the strength (or confidence).

 Using the Indicator

-The indicator is designed to detect any kind of hammer in the chart.
+The indicator is designed to detect hammers, shooting stars, doji, hanging men and inverted hammers.
 The setup will allow you to filter the weaker or more ambiguous cases out to leave the stronger trading signals.
-To filter the hammer signals the three key settings are as follows:
+To filter the signals the three key settings are as follows: